1 Way St Brooklin, ON

 phone: 289 278 1799

-A beautiful old home turned into restaurant, it really adds to the feel of this place.
+A beautiful old home turned into restaurant, it really adds to the feel of Harvest Restaurant.
 Make sure to check out the back yard too.. a really beautiful Willow tree makes for a relaxing setting.
 And the beautiful lights strung on the deck and patio make it the perfect place for a Fall date night.

 Our server greeted us, with some fresh Gluten Free Toast & Butter, already knowing about my Celiac needs.
 He was more than attentive throughout the meal.
 Super polite, and very concerned with ensuring his guests were happy the whole time.